gschuager/LayerAndroidSDKBinding/README.md

 # LayerAndroidSDKBinding

 Xamarin.Android binding for the Layer Android SDK.
+Also including C# port of the quick-start-android sample app.

 ## License